How to Submit

 - Health sciences research especially cost effectiveness and comparative effectiveness; Quality Assurance/Quality of Care; meta-analysis/systematic review that may influence future directions

 - Studies with a large size population treated in consistent manner, i.e. will be one of largest series in the medical literature (potentially an instructional "classic")

 - Retrospective hypothesis generating studies with truly novel findings and appropriate methodology quality/innovation of methods (ie, some new means of analysis not previously available or newly applied)

 - New insights into natural history of disease or patterns of failure

 - Current, controversial area in which impact of findings has the high potential to solicit related high profile editorial or counterpoint.

 How to Pay and Why

 The Red Journal requires a $75 fee for all clinical and critical review submissions.
-Biology and physics contributors are exempt, as are all submissions from countries considered by the World Bank to have developing economies.
+Biology and physics contributions are exempt, as are all submissions from countries considered by the World Bank World Bank to be Low-income and Lower-middle-income economies.
 These submission fees are used to offset a small portion of the peer review costs.
 During the submission process, authors will be directed to the Submission Start site to complete payment by a credit card.Article Types and Guidelines

 - Scientific Articles